 For more local tips check out The 8 things nobody tells you about Cancun

 WHAT TO DO:

 My advice is if you want to know about the Mayan history and culture,or just be impressed by the sheer size and design of temple, then take a tour.
-There you will come across small villages, cenotes, the tropical food and of course the stunning Chichén.
+There you will come across small villages, cenotes, the traditional food before arriving to Chichén.
 Tours can be arranged at most hotels or public places.